webplatform/docs/concepts/programming/javascript/objects/index.md

 ==Creating new objects==

 JavaScript has a number of predefined objects.
 In addition, you can create your own objects.
-In JavaScript 1.2 and later, you can create an object using an object initializer.
+Starting in JavaScript 1.2, you can create an object using an object initializer.
 Alternatively, you can first create a constructor function and then instantiate an object using that function and the <code>new</code> operator.
+Let's take a look at both of those.

 ===Using object initializers===